acgetchell/CDT-plusplus/docs/reproducibility.md

 ./out/build/reference/src/initialize -s -n640 -t4 --seed 92
 ```

+`--threads` is orthogonal to RNG ownership.
+It defaults to 1 and records the
+maximum eligible Delaunay concurrency as `parallel.max_threads` in persisted
+metadata.
+Parallel scheduling consumes no random draws; changing the thread
+limit can nevertheless select another valid CGAL topology for cospherical
+input, so the fresh-topology replay limitations below still apply.

 Distributions are short-lived operations applied to a caller-owned engine.
 Algorithms do not acquire entropy per sample, and tests use fixed seeds.
 The
 repository-owned Semgrep rules prevent new direct `std::random_device` or PCG